Space Telescope Science Institute to Host Data from World's Largest Digital Sky Survey

 "With this release we anticipate that scientists — as well as students and even casual users — around the world will make many new discoveries about the universe from the wealth of data collected by Pan-STARRS," Chambers added.

 The four years of data comprise 3 billion separate sources, including stars, galaxies, and various other objects.
-The immense collection contains 2 petabytes of data, which is equivalent to one billion selfies, or one hundred times the total content of Wikipedia.
+The immense collection, only a fraction of which is being released today, contains nearly 2 petabytes of data, which is equivalent to two billion selfies, or 30,000 times the total text content of Wikipedia.

 The first Panoramic Survey Telescope & Rapid Response System (Pan-STARRS) observatory is a 1.8-meter telescope at the summit of Haleakalā, on Maui.
 In May 2010, it embarked on a digital sky survey of the sky in visible and near-infrared light.
 This was the first survey to observe the entire sky visible from Hawaii multiple times in many colors of light.
 One of the survey's goals was to identify moving, transient, and variable objects, including asteroids that could potentially threaten the Earth.
 The survey took approximately four years to complete, and scanned the sky 12 times in each of five filters.

 This research program was undertaken by the PS1 Science Consortium — a collaboration among 10 research institutions in four countries with support from NASA and the National Science Foundation (NSF).
 Consortium observations for the sky survey, mapping everything visible from Hawaii, were completed in April 2014.
 This data is now being released publicly.